 There are gold decorations, as well.
 They make the overall look of the church’s interiors seem like an embodiment of heaven.

-During a bright sunny day, the embellishments inside the church look even more stunning with the lighting effect created by the glass windows on the dome and upper walls.
+On a bright sunny day, the embellishments inside the church look even more stunning with the lighting effect created by the glass windows on the dome and upper walls.

 Similar to Käppele Sanctuary, New Munster Church seems like a museum showing the creativity displayed through religious articles.